ElMassimo/js_from_routes/docs/guide/index.md

 Have in mind that code generation is [fully customizable][codegen]; this is just the default way to use it.

-For more information about usage, check out [this section][development].
+For more information about using the helpers, check out [this section][development].

 ### Contact ✉️